U.S. Department of Transportation

 In accordance with 23 USC 130(d), Each State is required to conduct and systematically maintain a survey of all highways to identify those railroad crossings that may require separation, relocation, or protective devices, and establish and implement a schedule of projects for this purpose.
 At a minimum this schedule is to provide signs for all railway-highway crossings.

 In accordance with 23 USC 130(l), States are required to update information in the DOT crossing inventory database, including information about warning devices and signage, for each public crossing.
-The crossing inventory database is maintained by the Federal Railroad Administration (FRA).
+The Federal Railroad Administration (FRA) maintains the crossing inventory.
+On January 6, 2015, the FRA published regulations that require railroads that operate one or more trains through highway-rail or pathway crossings to submit information to the Crossing Inventory about crossings through which they operate.
 For more information, see the FRA's National Grade Crossing Inventory Page.

 The 10 States with the highest number of grade crossing collisions on average during calendar years 2006, 2007 and 2008 were required to develop a State highway-rail grade crossing action plans as required under 49 CFR 234.11.
 The requirements of the action plans are described under 49 CFR 234.11(c)(2):